Just Around the Corner (1921 film)

 Just Around the Corner is an extant 1921 American silent drama film produced by William Randolph Hearst's Cosmopolitan Productions and distributed through Paramount Pictures.
 The film is based on a short story, "Superman," by Fannie Hurst and was directed by Frances Marion, a prolific Hollywood scenarist.

 Sigrid Holmquist came from Sweden.
 Fred Thomson had married Marion in 1919, and later became a cowboy star.
 Marion directed one other picture, Mary Pickford's The Love Light (1921).

 Plot

-As described in a film magazine, ailing Ma Birdsong's (Seddon) well intentioned but misguided daughter Essie (Holmquist) is wooed by a worthless young man, Joe Ullman (Phillips), who will not visit the home in the ghetto to visit either her mother or brother Jimmie (Sargent), who works to support and protect the family.
+As described in a film magazine, ailing Ma Birdsong's well intentioned but misguided daughter Essie is wooed by a worthless young man, Joe Ullman, who will not visit the home in the ghetto to visit either her mother or brother Jimmie, who works to support and protect the family.
 Essie definitely dismisses him on a night when, unbeknownst to her, her mother is dying, but when she finds out she attempts to recall him so that her mother can believe that she will be well cared for.
-A passing stranger (Thomson) sympathy is aroused and he agrees to substitute for the trifling Joe.
+A passing stranger sympathy is aroused and he agrees to substitute for the trifling Joe.
 The mother dies peacefully after seeing him, and he eventually comes to love and marry Essie.